cloud-custodian/cloud-custodian/docs/source/quickstart/index.rst

 A policy specifies the following items:

-* The resource to run the policy against
+* The type of resource to run the policy against
-* The resource state or states the policy checks (filters)
+* Filters to narrow down the set of resources
-* The action or actions to take on the resource depending on the specified filters
+* Actions to take on the filtered set of resources

 For this tutorial, let's stop all EC2 instances that are tagged with ``Custodian``.
 To get started, go make an EC2 instance in your `AWS console